Buttigieg Tries Again To Woo Black Voters Amid Race Controversy In His Hometown

 "Because I couldn't get it done," he said, adding, "It's a mess.
 And we're hurting. ...
 I am determined to bring about a day when a white person driving a vehicle and a black person driving a vehicle when they see a police officer approaching feels the exact same thing.
 A feeling not of fear but of safety."

-At the Rainbow PUSH event on Tuesday, Buttigieg proposed a 50% reduction in incarceration rates in the country by legalizing marijuana and eliminating incarceration for certain petty drug crimes; to hold police accountable to professionalization standards with an empowered civil rights division of the Department of Justice; increased support for minority-owned businesses, including pledging 25% of federal contracts to go minority- and women-owned firms.
+At the Rainbow PUSH event on Tuesday, Buttigieg proposed a 50% reduction in incarceration rates in the country by legalizing marijuana and eliminating incarceration for certain petty drug crimes; to hold police accountable to professionalization standards with an empowered civil rights division of the Department of Justice; and increased support for minority-owned businesses, including pledging 25% of federal contracts to go to minority- and women-owned firms.

 Politics